arstercz/repl_mysql/README.md

 # repl_mysql

-`repl_mysql` is based on [replication](https://github.com/siddontang/go-mysql/replication) and can be used to replicate the MySQL table.
+`repl_mysql` is based on [replication](https://github.com/siddontang/go-mysql/replication) and can be used to monit the MySQL table data change.
 Only support the following [event type](https://dev.mysql.com/doc/internals/en/binlog-event.html):
 ```
 QUERY_EVENT
 TABLE_MAP_EVENT